THERMAL ANALYSIS SOCIETY

 Section 7.
 Nominations for the awards administered by NATAS will be solicited from members of the thermal analysis community through notices in the publications of the Society, ICTAC and other relevant scientific journals.
 Candidates for NATAS awards may be nominated by any member of the Society.
 Nominations are valid for three years.
 Consideration beyond that time requires the submission of a new nomination.
 The Awards Chairman will use the official membership lists of the Society to confirm the eligibility of a nominee or a committee member.
 The identity of each nominee is confidential and is to be known only by the members of the Awards Committee.

 Section 8.
-The identity of the award recipients will be published in NATAS NOTES.
+The identity of the award recipients will be published on the website.
 The presentation of the awards will coincide with the annual technical meeting of the Society.

 LOCAL SECTION AFFILIATION